 Yet, passengers are the ones who suffer the most.
-If passengers miss connection flights, they either have to wait extraordinarily long times for onward transportation, or they simply lose their airfares on other flights if they are not connecting on the airlines that suffered the IT outages.
+If passengers miss connection flights, they either have to wait extraordinarily long times for onward transportation.
+Or, they simply lose their airfares on other flights if they are not connecting on the airlines that suffered the IT outages.
 Let’s say that a passenger booked a flight on Delta Air Lines and was connecting to JetBlue or Spirit.
-The passenger would find that they have been considered a “no-show” and can lose the entire value of their ongoing airfare.
+The passenger may find that they have been considered a “no-show” on the connecting flight.
+They can lose the entire value of their ongoing airfare.
 And, that’s not to mention problems with lost hotel reservations and package tours.

-Airline executives blame the IT problems on their lack of investment in their IT systems during the years of deep airline losses.
-However, the airlines have been making record profits for the past years and there are still IT failures.
+This may be the time to invest in airline IT systems.
+They claim that during the years of deep airline losses they stopped investment.
+However, today the airlines make record profits and have done so for the past years.
+There are still IT failures.
 Plus, having late flights is not a function of information technology.
-It is a function of operations and no give and take in the current overloaded airline systems.
+It is a function of operations.
+Their schedules have no give and take in the current overloaded airline systems.

 The actions that airlines take today will show whether they care for their customers.
 This coronavirus will take much more than fleecing the public.
 This virus will need a coordinated effort by both customers and airlines, working together to change the system.

 Passengers need to be treated as human beings rather than a form of self-loading cargo.